SophalChanrat/Java-Project/README.md

 # SmartTasker
 SmartTasker is an application that does certaine tasks for us.
-In this case, we want it to do posting in Facebook and set a reminder on Google Calendar.
+In this case, we want it to post posts in Facebook and set reminders on Google Calendar.

 ## Classes and Functions
 Main Classes